Best Time to Visit Banff, Canada: When to Go & Weather Guide

 For most travellers, the late-spring month of June is among the best times to visit Banff National Park.
 Although the ski season has finally bid its farewell, hiking season starts ramping up in the warmer days of June.

-While many of the hiking trails are still wet from the spring meltdown, the daytime highs inch up to 21ºC by mid-June.
-With the long sunny days, it makes for some incredible hiking weather especially into late June.
+While many of the hiking trails are still wet from the spring meltdown, the daytime highs inch up to 21°C by mid-June.
+The long sunny days make for some incredible hiking weather, especially into late June.

 Johnston Canyon